colouring-cities/colouring-core/docs/setup-dev-environment.md

 This document is intended to guide you through setting up a local development environment for Colouring London.
 This guide assumes you already have Ubuntu 20.04 server installed, typically installed in a virtual environment such a Virtual Box and are able to SSH into your Ubuntu installation for convenience.

 If you a running Ubuntu in a virtual environment you will need to configure networking to forward ports from the guest to the host.
-For Virtual Box the following was configured under NAT port forwarding.
+For Virtual Box the following was configured under NAT port forwarding (found under `Settings -> Network -> Advanced -> Port Forwarding`).

 Name     | Protocol  | Host Port  | Guest Port
 -------- | --------- | ---------- | -----------